INTERESTED IN JOINING DCCOS?

 Membership is by audition only.
 Auditions are held 1-2 times a year.
 Read through “Auditioning for DCCO” to apply!

-All active members pay seasonal dues of $100.
+All active members pay annual full-season dues of $120 (pro-rata for late season entry and substitutes).
 Accommodation can be made for those for whom dues pose a challenge.

 A guide, fully describing DCCO’s operations, rules, and practices, is available here.